vectorgraphics/asymptote/INSTALL-WIN.md

 #### Prerequisites for documentation generation

 Make sure [MikTeX](https://miktex.org/) is installed in the system.
-[TeX Live](https://tug.org/texlive/windows.html) is an acceptable subsitute if you are not building `asymptote.pdf`, which requries extra steps which will be discussed further.
+[TeX Live](https://tug.org/texlive/windows.html) is an acceptable substitute if you are not building `asymptote.pdf`, which requires extra steps which will be discussed further.

 ##### Extra considerations for `asymptote.pdf`